 I find the best books to read in the desktop app are non-fiction.
 These books often have practical nuggets that I want to highlight.

-And in some cases, like technical books may have code snippets that I wish to copy and use elsewhere.
-However, plenty of high-school and college students use the same software to study fiction works too.
+And in some cases, there are technical books with code snippets that I wish to copy and use elsewhere.
+However, many high-school and college students use the same software to study fiction works too.

 Benefits of Free Kindle Desktop